Employee Work Profile and Job Description

 Knowledge, Skills, and Abilities

-- Critical Reasoning: Excellent observation skills and the ability to combine pieces of information to form general rules or conclusions, as well as extracting themes or patterns from seemingly unrelated pieces of information.
+- Inductive Reasoning: Excellent observation skills and the ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

-- Adaptability: Quickly adapts to changes in the work environment, manages competing interests, and demonstrates the ability to deal with frequent changes, delays, or unexpected events.
+- Adaptability: Ability to multitask, prioritize, and adapt to changes in the work environment; manages completing demands and ability to deal with frequent change, delays or unexpected events; and ability to work under emergency conditions, when applicable.

-- Stress Tolerance: Recognizes crisis situations and reacts to such in a calm, mature, professional manner.
-Accepts constructive criticism and feedback, and is able to deal calmly and effectively with high stress situations.
+- Stress Tolerance: Recognizea crisis situations and react to such in a calm, mature manner; accept criticism and deal calmly and effectively with high stress situations; and the ability to identify, react to, and report security concerns, as applicable.

 Physical Demands and Working Conditions